Wroclaw Wine Guide

 - Language: Most wine bars have English-speaking staff and English menus

-- Reservations: Recommended for Pijalni and Pod Gryfami on weekends — especially if you're combining wine with fine dining
+- Reservations: Recommended for Pijalni on weekends — especially if you're combining wine with fine dining.
+Most other bars are walk-in friendly

 - Payment: Cards accepted everywhere; tips appreciated but not mandatory